What is Request for Proposal (RFP)? A Definitive Guide

 Need certain business services, but don’t know where to turn?
 In many cases, all you have to do is ask!
 A Request for Proposal, or RFP, is an official request to acquire products or services that your company requires for a specific project.

-Interested in getting the best value for your organization?
+Interested in getting the best value for your company?
 Want access to skilled, short-term talent that’s beyond your core workplace capabilities?
-In both cases, an RFP can provide immense benefit.
+In both cases, an RFP can provide immense benefits for your company.

 Today, we’re sharing how the RFP process works.
 Read on to learn how to create one and how it can help propel your company to new heights.